MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

       parted /dev/sdc --script mklabel gpt mkpart xfspart xfs 0% 100%
       ```

-   1. Use the following commands to check the device details by printing its metadata:
+   1. Use the following command to check the device details by printing its metadata:

       ```bash
       parted /dev/sdc print